As a leader, your success rests on your ability to communicate effectively.

 But that’s extremely difficult when you have to deliver a tough decision or bad news.

 Whether it’s layoffs, restructuring, or taking a different direction in business strategy, communicating unpopular decisions can be brutal.

 But it’s never just about WHAT you say.
 It’s also about how and when you say it.

 People want you to sugarcoat things and tell them everything is going to be fine…

 But in these situations you can’t be the leader people want.

 You must be the leader people need.

-It’s a hard lesson that I learned at the start of the COVID pandemic – and one I wished I had learned much sooner!
+It’s a hard lesson that I learned during the 2008 financial crisis – and one I wished I had learned much sooner!

 I learned that the best leaders communicate in a way that alleviates anxiety, inspires teams to push forward, and makes them feel more comfortable with change.
 Here’s how they make it happen:

 Put yourself in the shoes of someone on your team.